Skip to content

 About the Bee

-The National Civics Bee Competition is a three phase event.
-In Phase One, 6th, 7th and 8th grade students will participate in an essay competition.
-Judges will select 20 finalists to participate in the second phase.
-Phase Two is a quiz event testing civics knowledge in front of a panel of judges and live audience.
-Judges will select 3 winners to participate in the third and final round.
-In Phase Three, the top 3 students from each of Kentucky's six regional competitions will advance to the state final.
+The National Civics Bee Competition is a four phase event.
+In Phase 1, 6th, 7th and 8th grade students participate in an essay competition.
+Judges select 20 students to participate in the next phase.
+Phase 2 is an in-person competition.
+During the competition students participate in a multi-round quiz event testing civics knowledge in front of a live panel of judges and audience.
+The top five students then give an oral presentation on their essay to a panel of judges.
+The judges scores will determine the top three winners of the competition.
+In Phase 3, the top 3 finalists from each of Kentucky's six regional competitions advance to the State Final.
+Phase 4 is the National Competition and the winner of each State Competition will compete.

 The Eastern Kentucky Region includes Bath, Boyd, Breathitt, Carter, Elliott, Fleming, Floyd, Greenup, Johnson, Knott, Lawrence, Letcher, Lewis, Magoffin, Martin, Mason, Menifee, Montgomery, Morgan, Perry, Pike, Powell, Rowan, and Wolfe counties.